Hot off the press: Our FY25 Australian Salary Guide

 • Police vetting form.

-What you'll need can vary slightly between Australian states and in New Zealand.
-Some states/locations also ask you complete an online training course (eMedical Courses).
-We're here to help guide you through the requirements and we'll give you a checklist detailing everything you need.
+What you'll need can vary slightly between Australian states and New Zealand.
+Some states/locations also require you to complete an online training course (eMedical Courses).
+We're here to help guide you through the requirements, and we'll give you a checklist detailing everything you need.

-Nope!
-Our service is free for doctors.
+No, our service is free for doctors!
 We're paid by hospitals and clinics for our services and are preferred suppliers in several states and areas.
 Because we have a huge network of doctors, we save clinics and hospitals time (and money) by taking the stress out of the hiring and credentialing process.

 This depends on where you work – the hospital or clinic chooses how a doctor is paid.
 This will work one of three ways: